Deep Learning on a Data Diet: Finding Important Examples Early in Training: Introduction

 \item We propose to score the importance of each training \sample $(x_i,y_i)$ by its expected loss gradient norm (\scorename score), which, up to a constant, bounds the expected change in loss for an arbitrary \sample $(x,y)$ caused by removing $(x_i,y_i)$.

-\item We show that pruning training samples with small \scorename scores at initialization allows one to train on as little as $50\%$ of the training data without any loss in accuracy (CIFAR-10).
-While the pruning levels are comparable to those provided by other methods \citep{toneva2018empirical,coleman2019selection}, our score is the only one that is well-defined at initialization and early in training.

 \item Our experimental findings suggest that, within the first few epochs of training, the \scorename score is well-approximated by the norm of the error vector (\scoreerror score), where the error vector is the predicted class probabilities minus one-hot label encoding.
-In fact, we find that the \scoreerror score provides even better information for data-pruning across a wide range of data pruning levels, even early in training.
+In fact, we find that the \scoreerror score provides an even stronger signal for data-pruning---for CIFAR10 we can prune 50\% of the data, and for the harder CIFAR100, we can prune as much as 25\% of the data without any loss in test accuracy.

 \item We study the role of \samples with the highest \scoreerror scores, and find that excluding a small subset of the very highest scoring \samples produces a boost in performance.
 This boost in performance is enhanced in a corrupted label regime.